zabbix/zabbix-docker/Dockerfiles/java-gateway/README.md

 Additional Java Virtual Machine (JVM) options for Zabbix Java Gateway, for example `-Xms128m -Xmx1g`.

+### `ZBX_LISTEN_IP`

+This variable is used to specify the IP address the Zabbix Java Gateway listens on.
+By default, the gateway listens on all available network interfaces.

+### `ZBX_LISTEN_PORT`

+This variable is used to specify the port the Zabbix Java Gateway listens on.
+By default, value is `10052`.

 ## Allowed volumes for the Zabbix Java Gateway container

 ### ``/usr/sbin/zabbix_java/ext_lib``